yasaswiavula/yasaswiavula/README.md

     Welcome to my Profile.
 Here you can find all my previous projects and fun coding practices😄.

     ⚡ You can call me as 'SSV' it's the same pronounciation.
     ⚡ Do you know, when i say I'm as old as Earth.
-You have to believe me;) psst! we share the same Birthday(Earth day) ⚡
+You have to believe me;) psst! we share the same Special day(Earth day) ⚡

     💬 Ask me about Data, Plants and Painting...